Scheduled MonumentsWalesCynon Corn-Drying Kiln

 What is Cynon Corn-Drying Kiln?

-Cynon Corn-Drying Kiln is a post-medieval industrial structure located in Wales, designated as a scheduled ancient monument under Cadw reference GM546.
+Cynon Corn-Drying Kiln is a post-medieval agricultural structure located in Wales and designated as a scheduled ancient monument under the reference Cadw SAM GM546.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM546.

 What period does Cynon Corn-Drying Kiln date from?

 Cynon Corn-Drying Kiln dates from the post medieval/modern period, and is classified as a corn drying kiln.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cynon Corn-Drying Kiln?